IgniteUI/igniteui-docfx/en/components/action-strip.md

 // IMPORTANT: Prior to Ignite UI for Angular version 13 use:
 // @import '~igniteui-angular/lib/core/styles/themes/index';
 ```
-Next, we have to create a new theme that extends the `igx-action-strip-theme` and pass the parameters which we'd like to change:
+Next, we have to create a new theme that extends the `action-strip-theme` and pass the parameters which we'd like to change:
 ```scss
 $custom-strip:action-strip-theme(
     $background: rgba(150, 133, 143, 0.4),